seed-labs/seed-emulator/examples/yesterday_once_more/Y01_bgp_prefix_hijacking/demo_zju/README.md

 docker compose up
 ```

-4. After the network is successfully launched, start the VMs:
+3. After the emulator is successfully launched, start the VMs:

 ```bash
 cd output_vm
 ./vm_buildup.sh
 ```

-5. Start the Jupyter notebook server by referring to `Jupyter/README.md` and follow the instructions in the Jupyter notebook `Jupyter/bgp_attack_cn.ipynb` or `Jupyter/bgp_attack.ipynb` to replay the attack.
+5. Start the Jupyter notebook server (see `Jupyter/README.md`) and follow the instructions in the Jupyter notebook `Jupyter/bgp_attack_cn.ipynb` (Chinese version) or `Jupyter/bgp_attack.ipynb` (English version) to replay the attack.

-***

 ### Stop Replaying the attack